bcgov/data-publication/pages/dps_bcdc_record.md

 **Title**: This is the title of your metadata record.
 + This is limited to 100 characters as it is used in the URL creation.
++ This text must be unique to the BC Data Catalogue.
++ This is a required field.

-**URL**: This is automatically generated while typing in the Title.
+**URL**: This is automatically generated while typing in the **Title**.
++ This must be unique to the BC Data Catalogue.
++ This does not need to be the same as the Title, but by default it is created to match the **Title** as entered.
++ This is a required field.

 **Organization**: This is the Sub-Organization (often the Branch or Division) under which the metadata record is created.
 + The Ministry or parent organization is no longer required to be defined at the record level.
++ This a required field.

 **Description**: Provide a meaningful description of the dataset here.
 Be sure to include any information that would be relevant to an end-user of your dataset.
++ This is a required field

 **Licence**: describes the license the data is being published under.
 See [Licences](./dps_bcdc_w.md#licences) section for more info.
++ This is a required field

 **Contacts**